 To prevent both coughing and vaper’s tongue, keep a bottle of water close at hand and stay hydrated while vaping.

 Although this also happens to be related to technique, you could be coughing because you are chain vaping.
 Chain vaping, similar to chain-smoking, is another primary reason why people cough.

 Although you could be vaping with the correct technique, increasing the speed at which you take your hits could make you cough since you will be inhaling nicotine at a much faster rate.
 To prevent this, you should consider switching to a higher nicotine level vape juice since you most likely aren’t receiving enough of a nicotine high.
 Alternatively, you could also try a higher PG ratio vape juice to get a harsher throat hit that would make the experience of vaping more similar to smoking.

 Finally, when switching from smoking to vaping, there is an adjustment period where you have to wait it out.
 You’ll probably be coughing while your body adjusts to a new form of nicotine.
 Since you won’t be inhaling ash and tar but a pure vapor, you might begin to cough all the leftover toxins from smoking while starting to vape.
 So the answer to this is to wait it out while vaping becomes your main form of nicotine intake.

 As you can see, coughing can occur for many reasons; from using the wrong technique to being simply dehydrated, many things can make you cough while vaping.
 But it would help if you didn’t let that deter you from vaping and enjoying a new hobby.
-We are sure that with our guide, you’ll find the answer to the problem you are looking for and will soon get used to vaping without coughing a single time.
+We are sure that with our guide, you’ll find out the reason for your vape cough, and once you address it you will learn how to hit a vape pen without coughing.